 Filesystem layers are stored by their content address in the Registry.
 This has many advantages, one of which is that data is stored once and referred to by manifests.
 See here for more details.

 Layers are therefore shared amongst manifests; each manifest maintains a reference to the layer.
 As long as a layer is referenced by one manifest, it cannot be garbage collected.

-If a layer is deleted it will be removed from the filesystem when garbage collection is run.
-If a manifest is deleted the layers to which it refers will be removed from the filesystem if no other manifests refers to them.
+If a layer is deleted, it is removed from the filesystem when garbage collection is run.
+If a manifest is deleted the layers to which it refers are removed from the filesystem if no other manifests refers to them.

 In this example manifest A references two layers: